 How Long After Micro-Needling can I wear makeup?

 After a micro-needling procedure, waiting a certain period before applying makeup is important to avoid potential complications and allow the skin to heal properly.
 The waiting period may vary depending on individual factors, such as the intensity of the procedure and the individual’s skin type and sensitivity.
-It is recommended to wait at least 24-48 hours after a procedure before applying makeup, as the skin may be red, swollen, and sensitive.
+Waiting at least 24-48 hours after a procedure before applying makeup is recommended, as the skin may be red, swollen, and sensitive.
 Avoid irritant products, including cosmetics, during this time.

 During the initial waiting period, choose makeup products carefully and apply them gently to avoid irritation or skin damage.
 Use mineral-based products without harsh chemicals and fragrances, and avoid using brushes or sponges with bacteria-containing bacteria.